jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 4. **Default Values**: Always provide sensible default values for functions that might encounter errors or missing data.

 5. **File Operation Safety**: Always check for file existence, handle permissions issues, and use proper error handling for all file operations.
 Consider using context managers to ensure resources are properly closed.

+6. **Error Information Preservation**: Ensure error information is preserved throughout the processing pipeline and included in the final output.
+This helps with debugging and provides better feedback to users.

 ## Configuration and Validation